hwameistor/hwameistor/docs/docs/quick_start/install/post_check.md

 ---
 sidebar_position: 3
-sidebar_label: "Post-Deployment Checkout"
+sidebar_label: "Post-Check after Deployment"
 ---

-# Post-Deployment Checkout
+# Post-Check after Deployment

 The example below is from a 4-node kubernetes cluster: